tibdewalchahak/Air_Flight_Management_System/README.md

 - How different data structures impact performance
 - Trade-offs between simplicity and scalability
 - Real-world structuring of data (like scheduling systems)

+## 📚 Academic Context
+This project was completed as part of the "Data Structures and Program Design II" course in the 2nd year of B.Tech in Computer Science and Engineering.